-nikgapps.config is a LF based (Unix Line Ending, more info on LF here) configuration file which allows you to configure your installation the way you like.
+nikgapps.config is a configuration file which allows you to completely configure your installation.

-/sdcard/NikGapps/nikgapps.config file to perform the installation. if the installer doesn’t find nikgapps.config, it automatically creates the file for you so you can configure it the way you want.
+nikgapps.config can also be located at different locations, the location preference will be covered later in this page.
+If the installer doesn’t find nikgapps.config, it automatically creates the file for you so you can configure it the way you want.

 If you wish to customize the installation for your first NikGapps installation, you can download nikgapps.config from here and place it in

 /sdcard/NikGapps folder and then start configuring.
 You can also extract nikgapps.config from the gapps zip and place it in

 Understanding nikgapps.config and using it to configure your installation

 nikgapps.config is a LF based (more info on LF here) configuration file.
 By editing nikgapps.config, you can skip any Package that you don’t want to be part of your installation.

 nikgapps.config is built with list of AppSets, Packages and comments.